gvwilson/thirdbit/src/fiction/iffy/index.md

 the smart thing would be to call for help and then lock herself in her cabin.
 Instead,
 she tiptoed toward the stern.
-When she reached the air duct that vented the hold she crouched down and shuffled forward to look around the corner.
+When she reached the vent for the main hold she crouched down and shuffled forward to look around the corner.

 A raccoon looked back at her
 from its hiding place behind a storage bench,